RHC4TP/documentation/appendix/connect-portal-api/README.md

 -H "X-API-KEY: [api key]"
 ```

 The legacy Red Hat Connect API, which is located [here](https://connect.redhat.com/api-docs), will be deprecated on July 10th, 2021 and no longer be available for use.
+To assist with migration, the [migration assistance](https://github.com/RHC4TP/documentation/blob/master/appendix/connect-portal-api/old-new-api-mappings.md#red-hat-connect-api-migration-assistance) page maps functionality from old endpoints to new ones.